nicolastakashi/delivery-service/README.md

 ### HATOAS
 Implement HATOAS to make service consumption simpler and more fluid so that the service is high explanatory.

+### SDK and Code Samples

+In the case of a public service it is necessary to implement code examples to assist customers who are consuming the service.

+And in an ideal world there is an SDK abstracting all the complexity and providing a Fluent API for customers who consume the service.

+### Refresh Token

+To increase the security of our service, we need to implement a refresh token strategy so that authentication tokens would have a lifetime and every time a token expires we would be able to renew your access.

 ### Architecture Evolution